Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 A Reference and a Useful Resource

 The provincial government's Manning Park website is a useful resource for visitors.
 It describes facilities, hikes, and safety information and enables visitors to reserve a campsite.
-It's a good idea to visit the website before a trip in order to get the latest information about the park.
+It's a good idea to visit the website before a trip in order to get the latest information about the park and to help ensure a safe and enjoyable visit.

 © 2011 Linda Crampton